jbrains/pubmob-EvolutionaryDesignWithoutTests/README.md

 `PROJECT_ROOT` is the root directory of this project, meaning the directory into which you cloned the repository.

 1. Install Java/JDK and gradle.
 The JDK should already have bundled jshell.
+This project builds and runs correctly with Java 11 or higher.
 1. `./gradlew clean run --warning-mode all --console plain`.
 The switch `--console plain` is important, because otherwise gradle's rich console deletes your input as the application processes it.
 This could confuse you if you didn't know that gradle would do that. :)
 1. `jshell --class-path $PROJECT_ROOT/build/classes/java/main` to run the REPL.
+1. When importing this project into your IDE, please note the minimum Java language level of 11.
+We'll raise this if we decide to use more advanced language features in the future.

 ### Command Language